xapundel/think2020/README.md

 Place these credentials in envvars.mk file, considering that:

 - `HORIZON_USER` and `HORIZON_TOKEN` -- Horizon access credentials, and respectively your user ID and token you copied just now.
-- `REGISTRY_USER` and `REGISTRY_TOKEN` -- Docker image registry credentials, for this lab you should point the same user ID and token as above.
 - `HORIZON_NODE` and `HORIZON_NODE_TOKEN` -- Your edge node specific credentials, just come up with some kind of your node ID and node token to register it in Exchange.
 - `HORIZON_MACHINE_CA_CERT` and `REGISTRY_CERT` -- absolute paths on your machine to `ca.crt` and `registry.crt` files you've downloaded previously at [Obtaining lab server certificates](#obtaining-lab-server-certificates)